-Are you currently working on any other books?
+Are you currently working on any new books?

-Is there a specific author that inspires you?
+Is there a specific author/person that inspires you?

 Authors/Publishers: I would love to review your book!
 I pretty much read anything in the young adult category.
 I'll also hold contests, interviews, etc. Please email me at email@example.com for more info!
 See my full policy here.